Cornell Veterinary Biobank

 - With owner consent, a blood sample is collected at the time of appointment and pertinent medical information is recorded in the bank database.

 - Our bank will provide clinicians and pre-clinical scientists with the basis of genetic investigation: the DNA and medical information that accurately defines inherited diseases in our patients.

 - Investigators relate the genetic information present in the DNA to the medical information to find the underlying contributing, protective or causative genes.

-- Researchers the use the information to develop better diagnosis methods (such as genetic tests), treatments and new drugs.
+- Researchers then use the information to develop better diagnosis methods (such as genetic tests), treatments, and new drugs.

 Do These Studies Apply Only to Animals?